reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     }
     ```

+    * Line 1: `confirmPurchase` passes `price` and returns `true` or `false` from frontend.
+    * Line 2: `S.publish()` transitions to a consensus step.
+    * Line 4: `commit()` transitions to a step.

+    The bottom of this section includes an information button about the Reach programming language.

+1. Run your DApp as both the seller and the buyer.
 Output should resemble the following:

     <div class="row gx-3">
     <div class="col-12 col-lg-auto">